MRtrix3/cmdline-tutorial/docs/introduction.rst

 - ``"argument with spaces"``

-In the first example, the backslash character tells the shell to ignore the subsequent space character and treat it as a normal character.
+In the first example, the backslash character tells the shell to ignore the subsequent space character and treat it like any other printable character.

 .. _escaping: